Home » Popular Posts » DIY Command Center Wall for Busy Moms

 Learn how to make your own functional parent command center!

-In the past, I have used a small whiteboard for our shopping list, but wanted something a little more decorating for our command center.
+In the past, I have used a small whiteboard for our shopping list but wanted something a little more decorating for our command center.
 I decided to use a printable in a simple white frame.

-I just write my list with wet-erase marker and clean it off after I grocery shop.
-The grocery list printable is from Thirty Handmade Days.
-I do keep a running shopping list in my Cozi app on my phone, but like to have a written list at home, too.
+I do keep a running shopping list in my Cozi app on my phone, but I like to have a written list at home, too.

 Learn how to make your own functional parent command center!

 Taking the same tactic with our meal plan, I found a cute meal planning printable from I Should Be Mopping the Floor and put it in the same white frame.
-In the past, I used this meal planning printable, but I was itching for a change.

 Learn how to make your own functional parent command center!

-We also needed Pen & Marker Storage in your parent command center
+Pen & Marker Storage

-In order to have everything readily accessible in the same spot, I knew we needed some way to store our pens and wet-erase markers.
 I saw this tutorial for hanging jars from Jenna Burger Design and instantly knew it was right for our pen storage.
 It was also a super cheap solution since I already had the jars on hand and the hardware only cost me $2.

 Learn how to make your own functional parent command center!

-Personalizing our Command Center Wall Organizer
+Personalizing Your Command Center

 The last thing I added to our command center wasn’t a functional part of our organization station, but I felt it pulled it all together and made it more personal.
 I took an unfinished wooden letter C and painted it with 2 coats of gold acrylic paint.

 It was a super easy project.
 I could even change the color down the road if I felt like it.
 I might just change it to teal because I’m not feeling 100% committed to the gold.
-Either way, I was glad to personalize our command center in that way.

 Learn how to make your own functional parent command center!

-Plan your command center wall organizer Before you Hang
+Plan Before you Hang

-When it was time to hang all of the things for my family command center, it felt a little overwhelming and I wasn’t sure it would all fit.
-I decided to start with paper taped on the wall as place holders for all of the items in our command center.
+I decided to start with paper taped on the wall as placeholders for all of the items in our command center.
 It really helped me get a visual before putting any holes in the wall.

 Leave a Reply